 Torchietti, “little torches,” also come from Campania.
 This bell-shaped pasta is traditionally served with plain tomato sauces.

-Genoa and the region of Liguria probably has one of the most unusual pasta shapes: corzetti.
+Near the Cinque Terre in Genoa, and the region of Liguria probably has one of the most unusual pasta shapes: corzetti.
 This pasta resembles stamped coins and even displays family crests!
 In the early Middle Ages, serving corzetti with the crest was a display of wealth and status because a great deal of effort (from the servants of course) went into designing each piece.
 A hand-made wooden stamp was used to emboss the dough.
 The little divots created in the process held the sauce.
 If you want to make these delicacies for your next party, certain shops in Genoa still sell the wooden stamps emblazoned with flowers, trees, and other designs.

 How do you serve these little coins?
 The earliest cookbooks of the eighteenth century paired corzetti with meat sauce, but now there are recipes that call for pesto or a light pine nut sauce.